rhomobile/rhomobile-docs/eb/en/edge/api/printing.md

 ## Overview
-The Printer Module provides access to find, connect, and print to Bluetooth and WiFi Network printers.This is general API that does not provide access to specific manufacturer's features.
-The interfaces described here will automatically be included in manufacturer specific printer classes like [PrintingZebra](printingzebra).
-If you wish to have access to manufacturer specific features you would have to add both extensions to your build.yml file.
+The Printer Module provides access to find, connect, and print to Bluetooth and WiFi Network printers.

-NOTE: Windows Mobile/CE platforms require a Printing Service application to be running.
-This is described in the [Printing Guide](../guide/printing#platform-notes)

 ## Enabling the API
-In order to use this API you must include the following extension in your `build.yml`
+In order to use this API you must TBD INSERT Eb specific instructions here
-    :::ruby
-    extensions: ["printing"]

-NOTE: If you are building a Windows Mobile or Windows CE app with this API, you must set your app_type as "rhoelements" in your build.yml as shown [here](../guide/build_config#other-build-time-settings).

-## JavaScript Usage
-Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript.

-## Ruby Usage
-Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby.